sirisian/ecmascript-types/README.md

 // sql`select ${{}}`; // TypeError: object is not assignable to uint32 | string
 ```

+A tag's first argument contains the exact cooked value at each known position: a String for a valid span, or `undefined` for a malformed escape.
+Its `.raw` entries remain Strings.
+Call and overload checks use those cooked literals and the actual substitution order; for example, `\x61` supplies the String `"a"`, not its raw spelling.
+A malformed escape is allowed in a tagged template when the parameter admits `undefined`; invalid untagged templates retain their syntax error.
+Template objects and `.raw` remain frozen and preserve their ordinary site identity.

-Tags overload like other functions and are selected by the interpolation types, so one tag name can handle distinct interpolation vocabularies.
+Tags overload like other functions, using the cooked positions as well as interpolation types.
 An untyped tag continues to accept anything.

 ### Placement New